ibm-cloud-docs/watsonxdata/mng_capacity_newarch.md

 * Quotas will be enforced for both Dedicated and On-Demand capacity.
 * For users who frequently run large or long jobs, it is recommended to attach Dedicated Capacity for predictable performance.

-## Serverless Spark
+## On-demand Spark
 {: #mng_capacity_serv}

 * Pay-per-use cost model: Customers only pay for the compute resources consumed when workloads run.
 This avoids paying for idle capacity when usage is intermittent or low.
-* Automatic scaling: Serverless platforms automatically scale resources up or down based on demand, eliminating the need for manual provisioning or capacity planning.
+* Automatic scaling: On-demand platforms automatically scale resources up or down based on demand, eliminating the need for manual provisioning or capacity planning.
 * No infrastructure management: The platform handles patching, scaling, and maintenance, reducing operational overhead.
 * Fast time-to-value: Customers can deploy quickly without upfront planning or infrastructure sizing.